 What effect is COVID-19 having on the bike industry?

-For some brands it’s business as usual, but others have been badly affected.
+For some brands it’s business as usual, but others have been hit hard.
 Photo: Steve Behr

 How is the situation affecting MBUK?

-We know how keen you’ll be to get your usual fix of mountain biking action over the next few weeks, especially if you can’t get out to ride, so it’s business as usual here at MBUK – or as close as it can be, in the circumstances.
-Luckily we’ve got loads of great content already in progress, and we’re working closely with suppliers to make sure that everything continues as usual.
-Now all working from home, we’ve just sent our May issue (381) to press.
+It’s business as usual here at MBUK – or as close as it can be, in the circumstances.
+We’re all working from home but we’ve got loads of great content in progress and are working closely with suppliers to make sure that everything continues as usual.

 We’re asking subscribers to check that we’ve got the correct email address for them, just in case of disruption.
 Don’t worry – if we’re unable to deliver your magazine to you, we’ll extend your subscription free of charge, so you won’t lose out.
 Also, we’ll send you a complimentary digital edition.
 Full details here.

-If you normally buy the mag in the shops, don’t fear – we’ve got a great subscription offer for you with a welcome gift; you can download our digital edition from the Apple App Store or Google Play; or you can sign up for home delivery.
+If you normally buy the mag in the shops, don’t fear – we’ve got a great subscription offer for you with a welcome gift or you can download our digital edition from the Apple App Store or Google Play.

 Right, that’s the hard sell over!
 All that remains to say is that we hope you, your family and friends stay safe at this difficult time, and we look forward to seeing you out on the trails again soon.